Team2530/Tools/README.md

 ## Game-Planner
 - Game planner is designed to be a tool used when planning strategy for a match.
 You can draw over the field (WIP at this point, so it might be kinda broken)
 - Eventually, pieces can also be placed on the field, but other fixes will have to come first
+- Pen Tool: select to use a pen to draw on the field
+- Eraser Tool: select to erase drawings on the field
+- Piece Tool: WIP
+- Line Tool: Use to draw lines.
+Select the starting point and ending point and the line will be drawn.
+If you keep selecting new points, the line will continue to the new points.
+Select the line tool again to start a new line.
+- Clear: clears all drawings on the field